matteozanatta/booking_webscraper/README.md

 ### 1 - Speed

-While developing this project, one of the biggest problem has been the speed of the searching algoritm: the visualization part of the project is for the major part client side (so pretty fast), but the data gathering process was really slow: for every HTML get request, the python algorithm had to wait a response, then process it and send other HTML requests to the server to get the list of the structures.
-For small size samples this could be it, you don't need to implement any other functionality because it wouldn't be worth it.
+While developing this project, one of the biggest problems has been the speed of the searching algorithm: the visualization part of the project is for the major part client-side (so pretty fast), but the data gathering process was really slow: for every HTML get request, the python algorithm had to wait for a response, then process it and send other HTML requests to the server to get the list of the structures.
+For small-size samples this could be it, you don't need to implement any other functionality because it wouldn't be worth it.
 But doing some researches (if you're curious you can take a look at the log.txt file), I found out that over 75% of searches involved more than 800 potential structures listed on booking.com just for a specific city that you can set as an algorithm parameter.
 This led me to think that I absolutely had to fix this issue, otherwise the whole program would have been effective but extremely inefficient regarding time.
-I solved the problem implementing **multithreading**: with this simple but powerful python tool I speed the algorithm up by 15 times.
-Multithreading works sending multiple HTML get request at a time to booking.com website instead of waiting every X second for a single response from the server, then it waits for the response and appends the results to a pandas dataset.
+I solved the problem by implementing **multithreading**: with this simple but powerful python tool I speed the algorithm up by 15 times.
+Multithreading works by sending multiple Html GET requests at a time to the booking.com website instead of waiting for every X second for a single response from the server, then it waits for the response and appends the results to a pandas dataset.
 And poof!
 Problem solved!
 The median search time is about 60 seconds now.

 ### 2 - Booking.com is blocking my GET requests

 This is what I spent plenty of hours on... but it was funny!
-Basically, the problem I stumbled upon was that even though I had implemented a multithreading algorithm I couldn't see any HTML response from the server.
+The problem I stumbled upon was that even though I had implemented a multithreading algorithm I couldn't see any HTML response from the server.
 If it was a lucky day I could see one correct response out of 4-5 requests sent.
 What was the problem?
-I was sending raw HTML get requests using the requests python library and they were without headings.
-I strongly believe that booking.com has an anti-scraping system that detects if an HTML requests has correct headings and if it's coming from a trusted browser.
-To solve this issue, I artificially simulated GET requests with headings and random **user-agents** and the problem seemed solved.
-But I was wrong, in fact booking.com was detecting that I was sending hundred of thousands of HTML requests every hour from the same IP address and it heavily limited it.
-To get around this problem, I added to my previous html-heading-modifier algorithm a **proxy** functionality.
+I was sending raw Html GET requests using the requests python library and they were without headings.
+I strongly believe that booking.com has an anti-scraping system that detects if an Html request has correct headings and if it's coming from a trusted browser.
+To solve this issue, I artificially simulated GET requests with headings and random **user-agents**, and the problem seemed solved.
+But I was wrong: booking.com was detecting that I was sending hundreds of thousands of Html requests every hour from the same IP address and it heavily limited it.
+To get around this problem, I added to my previous Html-heading-modifier algorithm a **proxy** functionality.
 So now, whenever you're using the algorithm you're sending a lot of request from different servers, with different user-agents.

 ### 3 - Raw data